SL79/TempHolding/README.md

 Changes made to repository files myst be put into the project issues log first.
 Issue Log ID values are used in the Branch Name to allow reference back to a more detailed explanation of the requirement for making the commit.

+Unlike GitFlow, this model doesn’t have release branches.
+You start off with the main branch then developers create branches, feature branches that stem directly from the master, to isolate their work which are then merged back into main.
+The feature branch is then deleted.

 ## Branching Strategy
-The project uses [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), employing the main branch with feature branches used for development and testing, which are then merged bacn into the via pull requests.
+The project maintains a single production version and focuses on small interitive updates deployed direclty to the main branch.
+A [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy is used for this prohect becauze it is lightweight for its simplicity and minimal branch managment.

  - The main branch is always the current production version,
  - ```hotfixes``` and ```tests``` are treated the same as ```features```